testsquadco/ts-galen-testing/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Mention TestSquad on LinkedIn :)

 ## Support